 Under this license, you CANNOT use our work for commercial purposes.

 (A commercial use is primarily intended for commercial advantage or monetary compensation.
 See below for examples).

 Examples of monetary compensation –

 Payment received as part of a company, organization, sponsor, entity or individual for working on or taking part of a project.
-Youtube Monetization, Ad Revenue, etc.
+Fundraising, YouTube monetization, Ad Revenue, etc.

 If you or your client don’t want to credit scottholmesmusic.com or simply can’t due to the project type, then you must obtain a commercial license (Standard, Broadcast A/B or Full-Scale).